senthilkumar04/code-sharing-tree/contents/settings/widgets.md

   addressLine1: New no 22, Old no 10,
   addressLine2: 1st main road, Nanganallur,
   orgName: Sharing tree - The Trust
-  widgetTitle: Reach us at
+  widgetTitle: We are at
   cityName: Chennai
-  phoneNumber: "#"
+  phoneNumber: ""
-  emailAddress: sharing.tree@gmail.com
+  emailAddress: ""
   stateName: Tamil Nadu
 quickLinkWidget:
   widgetTitle: Important links